syncfusion-content/javascript-docs/readme.md

 > 3. Code snippet can include within `<td> [code snippet] </td>`.
 Follow the same pattern like code snippet.

 * Do not provide table captions.
-* You should use the below markdown syntax if you want within the html tags.
+* You should use the below markdown syntax if you want to use markdown syntax within the html tags.

 > \{{'<MarkdownSyntax>' | markdownify }}